Web3Auth/web3auth-core-kit-examples/README.md

 # Web3Auth Core Kit Examples

-[Web3Auth](https://web3auth.io) is a plugable auth infrastructure for Web3 wallets and applications.
-It streamlines the onboarding of both mainstream and crypto native users under a minute by providing experiences that they're most comfortable with.
+[Web3Auth](https://web3auth.io) is a pluggable auth infrastructure for Web3 wallets and applications.
+It streamlines the onboarding of both mainstream and crypto native users in under a minute by providing experiences that they're most comfortable with.

 With support for all social logins, web & mobile native platforms, wallets and other key management methods, Web3Auth